-Name/City Size/Features Alternative A Alternative B Mission Creek Park, San Francisco 10.0 acres, grass lawns, pavilion, tree- lined esplanade, small outdoor amphitheater, sports courts, and boat launch This resource would not be within the TCE.
-Construction of the four-quadrant gate at 7th Street would only close one lane of traffic at a time and temporary changes in access would not prevent use of the park.
+Name/City Size/Features Alternative A Alternative B San Francisco Bay Trail-1 3.4 miles (existing) and 2.0 miles (planned) bicycle and pedestrian, wildlife and nature viewing along the shoreline This resource would not be within the TCE.
+The existing portion and planned portion (if completed before construction) would be 583.59 feet east of Lagoon Road, which would temporarily block access from the west to the trail on Sierra Point Parkway.
+However, access from the Parkway and US 101 would not be affected and temporary changes in access would not prevent use of the trail.
+The trail would not be directly affected by construction activities, so public access to the shoreline or San Francisco Bay/tidal waterway (Brisbane Lagoon) from the trail would not change during construction.
+In addition, construction activities would not change public access from the trail to the shoreline or the San Francisco Bay around Sierra Point, Brisbane Marina, Sierra Point Marina, or Oyster Cove.
+Same as Alternative A Mission Creek Park, San Francisco 10.0 acres, grass lawns, pavilion, tree-lined esplanade, small outdoor amphitheater, sports courts, and boat launch This resource would not be within the TCE.
+However, construction of the four-quadrant gate at 7th Street would only close one lane of traffic at a time and temporary changes in access would not prevent use of the park.
 Although public access to the shoreline (north and south banks of the park) or the San Francisco Bay would be temporarily affected, access would be maintained during installation of the four-quadrant gate.
 Same as Alternative A.